computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 ## Part 2: Language Model Bias
 One problem with machine learning models that are trained on large internet-based text corpora is that they exhibit biases that exist in the training data, for example gender bias.
 In this task, you will get the chance to uncover some of these biases on your own.
 Using [this masked language model demo developed by our TA Sihao](http://dickens.seas.upenn.edu:4001/), explore the following questions.
 In order to use the demo, you need to copy the prompt into the “Mandatory sentence.” box, and keep the default selection as “per-token independent selections”.
 In your report, include observations in response to the following mini exploration tasks.

 The demo visualizes the Masked LM objective of BERT.
-Given a input sentence, with some of the tokens masked/hidden from BERT, BERT will try to predict the likely words/sub-words for these positions.
+Given a input sentence, with some of the tokens masked or hidden, BERT will try to predict the likely words/sub-words for these positions.
 Here's what the demo looks like:

 <div class="text-center" >
 <img src="demo-interface.jpg" alt="An example of a masked language model's predictions" class="img-fluid" width="500px"  />